Jauchzet dem Herrn alle Welt (motet)

 Jauchzet dem Herrn alle Welt is a three-movement pasticcio motet for double SATB choir.
 It includes music by Georg Philipp Telemann and Johann Sebastian Bach.
 The text of the motet is a German paraphrase of Psalm 100.

-There is some doubt as to who compiled the work: it may have been Bach or Johann Gottlob Harrer, who after Bach's death in 1750 succeeded him as Thomaskantor.
+There is some doubt as to who compiled the work: it may have been Bach or Gottlob Harrer, who after Bach's death in 1750 succeeded him as Thomaskantor.
 Jauchzet dem Herrn alle Welt appears as BWV Anh.
 160, that is in Anhang III, the annex of spurious works, of the 1998 edition of the Bach-Werke-Verzeichnis (BWV).
 Later it was renumbered to BWV App.
 A 4.
 In the catalogue of works by Telemann (TWV) the motet has the number 8:10.

 History

 The scribe of one of the extant manuscripts of the work, a manuscript that attributes the work to Bach, was formerly believed to be Johann Christoph Altnickol, Bach's son-in-law, but appears actually to be Johann Christoph Farlau.
 Thanks to the researches of Peter Wollny, Farlau has been identified as copyist of a number of works by Bach, notably an early version of the St Matthew Passion.
 Farlau is believed to have studied with Altnickol in the 1750s.
 His interest in Bach's music continued after Altnickol's death.
 His copy of Jauchzet dem Herrn alle Welt is dated to the second half of the 18th century (c.1760–1789).
 Another manuscript of around the same time attributes the work to "Bach and Telemann".